microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 ### SHT Click

 To capture temperature and humidity values from SHT3x-DIS sensor, the I3C Controller must send a measurement command first.
 With the acknowledgement of the measurement command, the sensor starts measuring humidity and temperature.
-Refer to [Data Sheet of SHT3x-DIS](https://download.mikroe.com/documents/datasheets/SHT31-DIS_datasheet.pdf) for more details on the commands.
+Refer to the [SHT3x-DIS Data Sheet](https://download.mikroe.com/documents/datasheets/SHT31-DIS_datasheet.pdf) for more details on the commands.

 The measurement command triggers the acquisition of data pair.
 Each data pair consists of one 16 bit temperature and one 16 bit humidity value (in this order).
 After the sensor has completed the measurement, the Controller can send a command to readout measurement results.
 The sensor will send two bytes of data (temperature, MSB first and then LSB) followed by one byte CRC checksum and another two bytes of data (relative humidity, MSB first and then LSB) followed by one byte CRC checksum.